ICanBoogie/Routing/README.md

 ### Before a route is dispatched

-Before the route is dispatched the `ICanBoogie\Routing\Dispatcher::dispatch:before` event of class [Dispatcher\BeforeDispatchEvent][] is fired.
-Event hooks may use this event to provide a response and cancel the dispatching.
+Before a route is dispatched the `ICanBoogie\Routing\Dispatcher::dispatch:before` event of class [Dispatcher\BeforeDispatchEvent][] is fired.
+Event hooks may use this event to provide a response and thus cancel the dispatching.